 - include right of access procedures within your data protection policy;

 - provide awareness training to all staff and specialist training to individuals who deal with any requests.

 Make sure you have processes in place to ensure that the personal data you hold remains accurate and up to date.

 - implement procedures to allow individuals to challenge the accuracy of the information you hold about them and have it corrected if necessary;

 - create records management policies, with rules for creating and keeping records (including emails);

-- conduct regular data quality reviews of systems and manual records you hold to ensure the information continues to be adequate for the purposes of processing;
+- conduct regular data quality reviews of systems and manual records you hold to ensure the information continues to be adequate for the purposes of the processing;

 - regularly review information to identify when you need to correct inaccurate records, remove irrelevant ones and update out-of-date ones.